drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 Following are two examples of applications; using the sensor in a spectrometer and measurement of spectral-spatial-dynamics in an OLED.
 This repository provides what you need in terms of ecad files and software to build one for yourself, or if you like you can contact me for an assembled board.

 The files in the repo were produced on a Linux desktop computer (Fedora 37, Cinnamon Spin), using KiCAD 6 for the electrical design and Emacs for the firmware and python programs.

+Update:  The subject of linearity and reproducibility in CCDs and the TCD1304 in particular is taken up in our new repo, which can be found [here](https://github.com/drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC).
+This readme is still a good introduction to signal processing for the TCD1304.
+We suggest perusing both readmes and select the implementation that best serves your needs.
+Feel free to contact me with questions.

 ## Some Example Use Cases